ark-mod/ArkBot/README.md

 ## Configuration in config.json (copy defaultconfig.json template file)

-### There are quite a few fields that are not covered below and some information may not even be up-to-date.
-Generally sticking to the defaultconfig.json setup with minimal changes according to your environment is the safe bet.
+### There are many fields that are not covered below and some information may not be up-to-date.
+Sticking to the defaultconfig.json setup with minimal changes according to your environment is the safest bet.
+Open a GitHub issue or contact me on Discord (Tobias#5051) if there are any problem.

 **All config settings have descriptions that can be found in:** https://github.com/tsebring/ArkBot/blob/master/ArkBot/Config.cs.